Labirintami/doc/docs/popup/visibility.md

-Managing Popup's Visibility
 ---
-sidebar_label:
+sidebar_label: Managing Popup's Visibility
-title:
+title: Managing Popup's Visibility
 ---

 To manage visibility of a pop-up window you have 3 methods: